Hyundai, Kia in driver's seat as VW exits its deal with self-driving car startup

-Hyundai and Kia last week upped their investment in autonomous car technology startup Aurora Innovation just as Volkswagen stepped away from its partnership with Aurora.
+Hyundai and Kia last week upped their investment in autonomous car technology startup Aurora Innovation just as Volkswagen stepped away.

 Specifically, the investment will expand self-driving technology research to more Hyundai and Kia models and help build a platform suitable for the brands' future autonomous cars.
 The Korean automakers praised Aurora's self-driving technology suite, which includes cameras, radar, lidar, and software modules.
 Each helps the self-driving car make sense of the world around it to operate safely.